heliumtank92/am92-mongo-odm/README.md

 <br />

 ## Connecting to MongoDB
-MongoDB needs to be connected before the 'MongoModel' methods can executed.
+MongoDB needs to be connected before the 'Model' methods can executed.
 The connection can be established as shown below:
 ```javascript
 import { mongoConnect } from '@am92/mongo-odm'
 await mongoConnect()